skrub-data/skrub/doc/end_to_end_pipeline.rst

 Programmatically defining these steps is the part that requires the most expertise and that is cumbersome to write.

-The function :func:`tabular_learner` provides a factory function that given a scikit-learn estimator, returns a pipeline that combines this estimator with the appropriate preprocessing steps.
-Those steps corresponds to a :class:`TableVectorizer` that is in charge of dealing with heterogeneous data and depending on the capabilities of the final estimator, a missing value imputer.
+The function :func:`tabular_learner` provides a factory function that, given a scikit-learn estimator, returns a pipeline combining this estimator with the appropriate preprocessing steps.
+These steps correspond to a :class:`TableVectorizer` that handles heterogeneous data and, depending on the capabilities of the final estimator, a missing value imputer.

 In the next section, we provide more details regarding the :class:`TableVectorizer`